 When you submit any audit report, you will receive an email and alert within a few minutes letting you know that the report is ready for viewing.
 If it's a smaller audit report, you'll have access to it right away.

-Note: Since audit logs for file activity are captured periodically through the day, you may not see activity for the last few hours in your report.
+Since audit logs for file activity are captured periodically throughout the day, you may not see activity for the last few hours in your report.

 The login audit report displays the following information:

 - Date: The date and exact time of the login attempt.

 - User: User whose login activity you are viewing.